Gospel: Mark 7:31-37

 7:33b "having spit, HE touched his tongue" There are two interpretations of these two actions.
 Jesus used some of his own spit on the man's tongue.
 (Culturally, this makes no sense.)
 More likely, Jesus spat on the ground as a symbolic warning against demons who would want to interfere with the healing of the man's speech.

 7:35 "His (ability to hear) was opened" is literally "His listenings were opened" the ability to hear and understand was different from the physical organ of the ear.
-This phrase inferred the man could hear and understand.
+This phrase inferred that the man could hear and understand.

 "the chain of his tongue was loosed" this verse inferred the man's inability to speak was the result of demonic possession.